Vegetarian Recipes

 Instructions

-- In a large bowl, mix cooked quinoa, black beans, corn, diced tomatoes, cumin, paprika, salt, and pepper.
+• In a bowl, mix cooked quinoa, diced tomatoes, black beans, cumin, chili powder, salt, and pepper.

-- Cover the dish with foil and bake for 25 minutes.
+• Cover with foil and bake for 25 minutes.